yf-jiang/NBA_Stats/README.md

 # NBA_Stats

-This is the Final Project for STA 141B in Winter 2021 by Yifeng Jiang
+This is the Final Project for STA 141B in Winter 2021 by Yifeng Jiang.

+The players' statistics data used in this project is obtained from the API of https://sportsdata.io

+The project can be viewed on https://yifjiang.shinyapps.io/NBA_Stats/

 This Shinny app contains the following feature: